Search...Search plugins and themes...

 Visualization types

 Specify one of these as the type: field in your code block.
-The gallery below shows each renderer with a short description; see examples/visualization-reference.md for complete argument tables, defaults, and copy/paste examples.
+The gallery below shows each renderer with a short description; start at examples/visualization-reference.md for the category-specific argument tables, defaults, and copy/paste examples.

 intro-stats visualization